hhvm/user-documentation/guides/hack/07-classes/24-implementing-an-interface.md

-A class can implement a set of capabilities---herein called a *contract*---through what is called an interface.
+A class can implement a set of capabilities&mdash;herein called a *contract*---through what is called an interface.
 An *interface* is a set of method declarations and constants.
 Note that the methods are only declared, not defined; that is, an interface defines a type consisting of *abstract* methods, where those methods are implemented by client classes as they see fit.
 An interface allows unrelated classes to implement the same facilities with the same names and types without requiring those classes to share a common base class.
 For example: